apapath/HR-Analytics-Project/README.md

   - Workforce demographics breakdown.
   - Layoff and promotion trends by department and role.
   - Attrition analysis with detailed insights into driving factors.
-- **Machine Learning:** Predict employee attrition probabilities with a logistic regression-based model.
+- **Machine Learning:** Predict employee attrition probabilities with a logistic regression model.

 ## 💡 Key Insights